joliva/XChatterPi/docs/AUDIO_RECORDER.md

 -   **Audio Recording:** Employs the `PvRecorder` library to capture audio from the microphone.
 The `PvRecorder` provides a simple interface for accessing audio input devices and recording audio data.
 -   **File Format Support:** Saves the recorded audio to a file in either WAV or MP3 format.
 The `pydub` library is used to convert the audio to MP3 format if specified.
 -   **Command-Line Interface:** Provides a comprehensive command-line interface for specifying the output file name, format, device index, and VAD sensitivity level.
+-   **Remote File Transfer:** Supports uploading recorded audio files to a remote server via SFTP using the `paramiko` library.

 ## Design